fbohz/fbohz.github.io/_posts/2020-08-19-css_cheatsheet.css_cheatsheet.markdown

 }
 ```

 You can also pass in variables to mixin definitions.
 Just make sure when you want to use it, also pass in the variable for the mixin to work.
 Mixins then do become like functions.
-There are also extends and functions in SCSS so become familiar with them, but mixins are used in the majority of times.
+There are also extends and functions in SCSS so become familiar with them, but mixins are used the majority of times.

 **Fast Development Environment with SASS**